-With presidency in sight, Bolsonaro stumbles with campaign finance allegation
+With presidency in sight, Brazil's Bolsonaro stumbles with campaign finance allegation

 The Folha de S.Paulo newspaper reported on Thursday that well-heeled Bolsonaro supporters had paid for messaging by third-party agencies, with each spending up to 12 million reais ($3.26 million) to spread tens of thousands of attack ads.

 The report energized Haddad, who said his party has witnesses saying Bolsonaro asked business leaders for cash to pay for the bulk messaging, which he described as undeclared campaign contributions.
-A representative for WhatsApp, which is owned by Facebook Inc, said the report was being taken seriously.
+A representative for WhatsApp, which is owned by Facebook Inc (FB.O), said the report was being taken seriously.

 Campaign propaganda has flooded social media in Brazil ahead of an Oct.
 28 run-off vote in the presidential election.
 The issue of fake news and abuse of social media has been a growing concern in elections across the world, and tech companies have come under growing pressure to limit misinformation.